Is this Program Right for You?

 TO APPLY TO THIS PROGRAM STUDENT MUST HAVE COMPLETED OR CURRENTLY BE TAKING COMM 330 PRINCIPLES OF PHOTOGRAPHY.

-Students earn a full semester of American University credit.
 Photography in Prague courses are offered in association with FAMU, the Film and TV School of the Academy of Performing Arts in Prague.
-Students take three core courses at the CET center then round out their schedule with 2-4 elective courses in the photography department at FAMU.
+All students take two core photography classes, a Czech language course and then round out their schedule with 2-4 elective courses in the photography department at FAMU.
 The curriculum provides an opportunity for students to expand their photography skills while learning about another culture.
+At the end of the semester, students produce their final project - typically five to ten photographs for exhibition.

 Czech Language (3 credits)